weastur/dikort/README.md

 sudo pip3 install dikort
 ```

 The more right way is to **install to your home directory**.
 But be sure you have `$HOME/.local/bin` at your `$PATH` variable
 ```shell
 pip3 install --user dikort
 ```

 ## Running and Configuring

 Dikort is a command line tool.
 To see all available options with explanation hit `dikort -h`.
 The only one unnamed option is commit range in the notation of `"<commit1>..<commit2>"`, where `"commit1"` and `"commit2"` are any of:
 hash, branch, tag, HEAD pointer.

 ### Examples

 #### Check last commit.
-Use this in git pre-commit hook
+Use this in git post-commit hook
 ```shell
 dikort HEAD~1..HEAD
 ```